-He’s won Grammy’s, Junos, been enshrined in various Walks of Fame, sold millions of albums, rocked sold out world tours and received the Order of Canada and the Governor General’s Performing Arts Award.
-But before legendary Canadian rocker Bryan Adams earned any of these accolades, he was crafting some of the best-selling albums and biggest anthems in rock and roll history.
-To mark today's release of his 13th album, Get Up!, we look back at Adams’ studio discs by the decade, from the hits that defined his career to commentary from Adams' longtime collaborator Jim Vallance.
+Bryan Adams has won Grammy’s, Junos, been enshrined in various Walks of Fame, sold millions of albums, rocked sold out world tours and received the Order of Canada and the Governor General’s Performing Arts Award.
+But before the legendary Canadian rocker earned any of these accolades, he was crafting some of the best-selling albums and biggest anthems in rock and roll history.
+We look back at Adams’ studio discs by the decade, from the hits that defined his career to commentary from Adams’ longtime collaborator Jim Vallance.

 SINGLES: “Hidin’ From Love,” “Give Me Your Love,” “Remember”